 It’s easy to get caught up with our everyday emotions and stressors.
-Whenever we get overwhelmed with negative emotions, it’s important to find a way to effectively reduce stress.
+Whenever we get overwhelmed with negative emotions, it’s important to find a way to effectively relieve anxiety.
 Practicing mindfulness helps us get unstuck from these overwhelming feelings we experience.
 However, while mindfulness promotes ‘focusing on the present’ through simple meditation, some of you may be looking for a more instant solution.
-In this case, I present you: The Five Senses Coundown.
-This easy exercise requires full engagement with our surrounding environment as we center ourselves through the five senses.
+In this case, I present you: The 5 Senses Countdown.
+This easy exercise requires full engagement with our surrounding environment as we center ourselves through the 5 senses, reducing anxiety.
 It’s easy enough to practice anywhere as long as you can find a calm space to yourself.

 “You must learn to heed your senses.
 Humans use but a tiny percentage of theirs.
 They barely look, they rarely listen, they never smell, and they think that they can only experience feelings through their skin.
 But they talk, oh, do they talk.”Michael Scott (Irish writer)

 That’s right.
 Our minds never stop chattering, but we can disengage from the chatter by heeding to our senses.
-It is also an effective as a technique to reduce stress instantly.
+It is also an effective technique to reduce stress and anxiety instantly.
 If you ever feel the need to break from the thoughts that run through your mind, give this exercise a try!

 - Reduce Stress in a Way that Works for You